-California's serious water shortages, brought on in part by drought conditions, have persisted over time.
-Thus, water conservation has always been an important element of contemporary California life.
+The warming trend, coupled with the falling average precipitation, have made water conservation an important element of contemporary California life.
 California also faces uncertainties for the near and longer-term water picture as a result of the impacts of climate change on water supplies.
 Long range climate modeling strongly indicates a hotter and drier southern California; without a strong commitment by the Conejo Recreation and Park District to water conservation, the water resources in the Conejo Valley are jeopardized.